MalahkAngel/portfolio/README.md

 =
 Another homebrew NES game, this time in the vein of Galaga and other arcade-style spaceship shooters.
 This is my capstone project for my Computer Science degree and thus is a bit more complex and involved than my Pong project.

-// Java Coursework //
-=
-Various short programs written for CS classes at Eastern Oregon University provided to demonstrate my familiarity with Java.